NebilDivay/Churn-Analysis/README.md

 This repository contains the core analytical artifact (Churn_Analysis.pbix) used to understand, quantify, and address customer attrition.
 The project's goal is to identify the structural drivers of customer churn and provide data-backed recommendations for immediate retention strategy adjustments.

-The analysis is based on a dataset of 7,043 customers, showing an overall churn rate of 26.55%.
+The analysis is based on a dataset of 6,418 customers, showing an overall churn rate of 26.98%.
 ## Key Analytical Findings

-The dashboard reveals that churn is not random, but concentrated in three specific, high-leverage areas.
-Fixing these structural issues will have the greatest impact on long-term retention.
 ### 1. The Contract Volatility Trap (The Primary Driver)

 #### Contract Type: Month-to-Month

-% of Total Finding: 88.5%
+% of Total Finding: 42.5%

 Finding: